 A Local's Favourite Caves in Iceland

 Páskahellir cave

-A cave with a folktale connected to it can be found in East Iceland, in Neskaupstaður Country Park.
+A cave with a folktale associated with it can be found in Neskaupstaður Country Park in East Iceland.

-Páskahellir cave is by the end of an information path and can be reached via a steep ladder.
+Páskahellir cave is at the end of an information path and can be reached via a steep ladder.

 You will notice some strange holes in the walls of the cave.
-They are holes from some 12 million years old trees, which got covered with lava!
+They are holes from some 12-million-year-old trees that were covered by lava!

+A Local's Favourite Caves in Iceland